 The purpose of the Highway Safety Plan (HSP) is to identify problem areas of the state regarding the behavioral aspects of highway safety, develop performance goals and objectives, and establish programs and projects to reduce fatalities and serious injuries on Kentucky's highways.
-The federal funding is a combination from FHWA and the National Highway Traffic Safety Administration (NHTSA).
-The HSP is an integral part of Kentucky's overall Strategic Highway Safety Plan (SHSP) as required by MAP-21.
-Program areas are as follows:
+The federal funding is a combination from FHWA and the National

+Highway Traffic Safety Administration (NHTSA).
+The HSP is an integral part of Kentucky's overall Strategic Highway Safety Plan (SHSP) as required by the FAST Act.
+Emphasis areas are as follows:

 - a.
 Impaired Driving

 - b.
 Occupant Protection

 - c.
 Police Traffic Services

 - d.
 Planning and Administration

 - e.
-Community Traffic Safety
+Motorcycle Safety

 - f.
-Motorcycle Safety
+Non-motorized transportation

 - g.
-Safety Communities
+Crash Investigation

 - h.
-Pedestrian
+Roadway Safety

 - i.
-Crash Investigation

-- j.
-Roadway Safety

-- k.
 Traffic Records

-- I. Data Incentives
+- i.
+Data Incentives